smile-tmb/lua-mta-fairplay-roleplay/README.md

 This is a Multi Theft Auto Roleplay gamemode, designed specifically for FairPlay Gaming.

+Please note, that this is in development, and should not be used for anything yet!
+You can mark issues and make pull requests.
+This script is missing some features, which is exactly why this should not be used yet.

 ### Installation and setup

 1. **Clone the repository.** Clone the repository to your Multi Theft Auto folder through your favoured Git program, if you do not yet have a Git program I highly recommend you get one, or otherwise you will not be able to make changes on your computer (except online on GitHub, which is a bit difficult at times).
 You can find a list of a few Git programs below.